darinz/DL/01_Math/14_probability_statistics.md

 - Demonstrates Bayesian inference for coin flips and linear regression.
 - Visualizes prior, likelihood, and posterior distributions.
 - Shows credible intervals and posterior samples.
+- Explains how Bayesian methods quantify uncertainty in predictions and parameters.

+> **Deep Learning Note:**
+> - Bayesian neural networks use similar principles to estimate uncertainty in weights and predictions.

 ---